hibbitts-design/docsify-this/docs/README.md

 # Display a Markdown file as a simple web page in seconds.

 This open source web app, built with the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as simple web pages (also perfect for embedding) without needing to setup your own website.
-All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
+All you need is a public Markdown file on GitHub and pass that URL to https://docsify-this.net.
 Try it out below!

 <div id="docsifythisurlbuilder">